bxparks/AUnit/README.md

 * AUnit implements the `testF()` and `testingF()` macros to use fixtures.

-A commandline tool (`tools/auniter.sh`) allows multiple AUnit tests to be compiled, verified and uploaded to multiple Arduino boards.
-The tool will also monitor the serial port and collect the pass or fail status of the unit tests which will be presented in a summary form at the end of the script.
+A commandline tool (`tools/auniter.sh`) allows multiple AUnit tests to be compiled and uploaded to multiple Arduino boards.
+The tool monitors the serial port, collects the PASS or FAIL status of the unit tests, and prints a summary of all the unit tests at end of the run.

 ### Supported or Compatible Features